How to Stay Safer In an SUV

 Crash Testing for Frontal Collisions?

-For testing frontal collisions, crash-test dummies are placed in the driver and front passenger seats and secured with the vehicle’s seat belts.
+For frontal testing collisions, crash-test dummies are placed in the driver and front passenger seats and secured with the vehicle’s seat belts.
 Vehicles are crashed into a fixed barrier at 35 miles per hour (mph), which is equivalent to a head-on collision between two identical vehicles, each moving at 35 mph.
 Since the test reflects a crash between two identical vehicles, you can only compare vehicles from the same weight class when looking at frontal crash protection ratings.

 Instruments measure the force of impact to each dummy’s head, chest, and legs.
 The resulting information indicates a belted person’s chances of incurring a serious injury in the event of a crash.
-In the explanation of ratings below*, a serious injury is one requiring immediate hospitalization and may be life-threatening.
+In the explanation of ratings below*, a severe injury is one requiring immediate hospitalization and may be life-threatening.

 - Five stars = 10% or less chance of serious injury.